jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 ###What our C++ developers need to know

-* On the [“dev” branch of Jamoma Core](https://github.com/jamoma/JamomaCore/tree/dev), every existing library and extension is now setup to take advantage of the Build & Test system.
-If you are interested in details about when specific commits happened, see [Issue \#131](https://github.com/jamoma/JamomaCore/issues/131).
+* **If you want to get started using Build & Test**, checkout the [“dev” branch of Jamoma Core](https://github.com/jamoma/JamomaCore/tree/dev).
+Every existing library and extension on this branch is now setup to take advantage of the Build & Test system.
+The details about when specific commits happened are logged on [Issue \#131](https://github.com/jamoma/JamomaCore/issues/131).
-* If an assertion in your test fails, the project that contains it will not build.
+* **If an assertion in your test fails**, the project that contains it will not build.
 You should either solve the problem OR comment out the assertion and log an issue in [our GitHub repository](https://github.com/jamoma/JamomaCore/issues?state=open).
-* If you are creating a new library or extension, the work is a bit more involved.
+* **If you are creating a new library or extension**, the work is a bit more involved.
 Since this is unlikely to happen without consulting other developers, I will leave it for another time.

 ###What our C++ developers need to do

-* If you are adding a class to a project, make sure it includes the designated tag for that project.
+* **If you are adding a class to a project**, make sure it includes the designated tag for that project.
 This is easily found in the `test.cpp` file of the relevant directory.
-* If you notice an odd behavior, create a test that demonstrates the problem and fails each time you build.
+* **If you notice an odd behavior**, create a test that demonstrates the problem and fails each time you build.
 You can then set out to work on a fix and know when immediately when you have a solution.
-* *Write more `test()` methods!!!* If you are adding a new class, design tests at the same time.
-If you are adding features to a class, design a test that proves they work.
-If you see a class without a test, design one or two or twenty.
+* **If you are adding a new class**, design tests at the same time.
+* **If you are adding features to a class**, design a test that proves they work.
+* And finally, **if you see a class without a test**, why not add one or two or twenty?